waynegramlich/Fab/README.md

    various CNC style operations such as Contouring, Drilling, Pocketing, etc.

 The final steps are to:
-1. The ApexPart tree is iterated over to propagate constraints between individual ApexPart's.
+1. The ApexNode tree is iterated over to propagate constraints between individual ApexNode's.
 2. The resultant design can be read into FreeCAD to view.
 3. When the design looks good, all of the manufacturing files are generated (e.g. .nc, .stl, .dxf files.)